spulec/freezegun/README.rst

 Manual ticks
 ~~~~~~~~~~~~

-Freezegun allows for the time to be manually forwarded as well.
+FreezeGun allows for the time to be manually forwarded as well.

 .. code-block:: python